apache/tvm-rfcs/rfcs/0001-meta-schedule-autotensorir.md

 **Scheduling and Design Space**

 In TVM TensorIR, optimization of a TensorIR program is done via a sequence of transformations.
 For example, we reorder loops for better locality and we tensorize for specific hardware intrinsics.
 The process of invoking such a set of pre-defined transformations is called "**scheduling**", and each transformation is called a "**schedule primitive**".
-These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs. **Design space** is the set of all possible schedulings with respect to a TensorIR program.
+These primitives form a domain-specific language (DSL) describing the transformation of TensorIR programs. "**Design space**" is the set of all possible schedulings with respect to a TensorIR program.

 **Problems with the Current Scheduling System**